rohanrajpal/rohanrajpal.github.io/_posts/2020-04-25-Selective-network-routing.md

 ---
 layout: post
-title:  "Selective network routing via VPN"
+title:  "Selective network routing/Split Tunneling via VPN"
 date:   2020-04-25 13:00:00 +0530
-categories: [WorkFromHome, VPN, Networking, Selective, Routing, Systemd]
 comments: true
 ---
 Everyone is working from home and for me it is remotely working on the servers in my college.
-I can only connect to them via VPN, but that slows down my browsing and video conferencing.
+I can only connect to them via a VPN, but that slows down my browsing and video conferencing.

 I was trying to figure out a way to use VPN specifically for the server in college and let the other traffic move normally.
-That's when I came accross [this solution][1].
+That's when I came across [this solution][1].
 In this blog I'll explain the solution step by step.

-tl,dr : **At the end of this blog you'll be able to select which website or ip addresses you want to route through the VPN.**
+tl,dr : **At the end of this blog you'll be able to select which website or IP addresses you want to route through the VPN.**

 **Requirements:**

-- Ubuntu (Should work on other linux distros as well)
+- Ubuntu (Should work on other Linux distros as well)
-  - If you are using windows, you can try it Windows Subsystem for Linux.
+  - If you are using windows, this method works with Windows Subsystem for Linux.
 Do [ensure that you have WSL2][5] before proceeding.
 - [Openfortivpn][6]
   - Ensure that you can connect to a VPN using it.